raindropio/help/docs/getting-started/download-app/index.md

 You can use our Android app if your device is running Android 5.0 or higher.

 ## Desktop App
-Desktop app is useful for navigate through links......

 ### macOS
 - [**Download for Intel chip**](https://raindrop.io/r/app/macos) *(use this if you not sure)*
 - [**Download for Apple chip**](https://raindrop.io/r/app/macos-arm)